b3-exmo/b3-exmo.github.io/docs/Book of Mormon/index.md

 - Two priesthood tiers (by whatever name we prefer)
 - Organization of church

+&nbsp;

-Even if it was true, the Book of Mormon’s main value would be a witness that Christ visited somewhere on the American continents and briefly ministered to the indigenous peoples within a small radius of His “landing spot.”
-But if you already believe in Christ, even that is basically just a fun fact.
+If this book was true, the Book of Mormon’s main value would be a witness that Christ visited somewhere on the American continents and briefly ministered to the indigenous peoples within a small radius of His “landing spot.”
+But if you already believe in Christ, that is basically just a fun fact.

 So much of Jesus’ ministry in the BoM was a repetition of the sermon on the mount, like in the New Testament.
 He set up sacrament communion, like he did in the New Testament.